1972 Norton 750 Commando Interstate Combat

 To get use to a bigger and faster bike I drove it to Montreal and other local towns/cities to see if it suited the purpose of being a touring bike.
 It proved to be a nimble bike which with it's big gas tank I had a range of over 300 miles between fillups.
 I got myself some Lord Saddlebags and a carrier installed which would allow me to carry a large backpack and case.

-I had been riding motorcycles since I was 16 years old and started out on a Honda 90 like so many of my age.
-I progressed to a Suzuki 250, then a Kawasaki 250 and finally a Suzuki 350 just prior to purchasing the Norton.
-I had just joined the Canadian Forces in late 1971 and had planned to ride back home to British Columbia in the summer of 1973 on this bike.
+I had been riding motorcycles since I was 16 years old and started out on a 1966 Honda 90 like so many of my age.
+I progressed to a 1965 Suzuki 250 T-10, then a 1970 Kawasaki 250 Samurai and finally a 1969 Suzuki 350 Rebel just prior to purchasing the Norton.
+I had just joined the Canadian Forces (Regular Force) in late 1971 and had planned to ride back home to British Columbia in the summer of 1973 on this bike.
 It was a trip of over 6000 miles which had it's challenges but I felt that it would be quite the Adventure.
 I was going to be shipped out to Cyprus on my first UN tour in the fall of 1973 so I got three weeks off to take this trip which would be from Kingston, Ontario to Surrey BC and back through the Northern States.
 I would return through Windsor and make my way back to Kingston via the 401 Hwy.

 Heading North just past Sault Ste Marie at Pancake Bay